rapidgithub/python_tools/tez-log-analysis/README.md

 >https://raw.githubusercontent.com/TarunParimi/yarn-log-splitter/master/yarn-log-splitter.py

-If app_log_dir is already present under working directoy then code will print ERRORR and exit.
+If app_log_dir is already present under working directoy then code will print usage on how to analyze pre-split logs.

 ```
-python ~/tez-log-analysis.py --log application_1631466459248_0034.log

-        ERROR : Found directory or file with name app_log_dir in current location.
+        ERROR : Directory or file with name app_log_dir exists in current location.
-        ERROR : Please rename or move the directory / file and try again.
+        Rename / move the directory or file with name app_log_dir and run again.
+        To run the analysis on existing directory use below syntax.

+        python tez-log-analysis/tez-log-analysis.py --mode dir --appdir <aggregated_log_split_dir> [--dagid 1]
 ```
-The code first breaks the log into containers using yarn-log-splitter.py logic
+The code first breaks the log into multiple log files and group by containers.

-After that it analyze the log and give details on failed tasks (if present) with log file name to check.
+It will give details about failed tasks (if present) with log file name to check.

 Then it checks for longest running task in the query and prints log file path for same.

-It also print the dag log path and wait time for longest waiting task which can help in identifying yarn resource issue.
+It also print the dag log path which can be used to check wait time for longest waiting task.

+It may help in confirming yarn resource issue.

 ### Example
 ```